decred/dcrdata/README.md

 This will create and install into a directory named `node_modules`.

+You'll also want to run `npm install` after merging changes from upstream.
+It is run for you when you use the build script (`./dev/build.sh`).

 For development, there's a webpack script that watches for file changes and automatically bundles.
 To use it, run the following command in a separate terminal and leave it running while you work.
 You'll only use this command if